racket/racket/racket/src/cs/README.txt

       make PKGS="compiler-lib"

 in the clone's root directory.
-Alternatively, use use `make RACKET=...` to set the command for `racket`.
+Alternatively, use `make RACKET=...` to set the command for `racket`.

 The use of development mode is described in more detail further below.